 The -o switch explicitly defines the domain name (example.com in this case), while the -f switch specifies the output file name.
 The second line has three parameters: the unsigned zone name (/etc/bind/db/example.com.db), the ZSK file name, and the KSK file name.
-This also generates a plain text file /etc/bind/db/example.com. signed.db, which you can verify for correctness.
+This also generates a plain text file /etc/bind/db/example.com. signed.db, which can be manually verified for correctness.